roajonny/common/docs/source/project/scope_of_work.rst

     :status: na
     :collapse: true

-    The FPGA needs to implement two UART interfaces targeting RS422 and LVDS, which are accessible/controllable by host software over PCI-Express
+    The FPGA needs to implement two UART interfaces over external RS422 and LVDS ICs, which are controllable by host software over PCI-Express

 |